Better-Planet-Laboratory/ai4good/Notebooks/wk6/README.md

-# Land cover and crop classifier
+# Land Cover and Crop Classifier

 Tutorial that builds machine learning model to predict land cover class in Rwanda from satellite data.
 Based on the work of [Fankhauser et al. (2024; under review)](FankhauserEtal_2024_Preprint.pdf).

-## Set up

-Necessary packages are included in `environment.yml`, which can be used to establish conda environment.

-Datasets provided in `data` directory.
+The tutorial is designed to be run in Kaggle.
+The data includes prioprietary information and so is not included in this repo and may not be used without permission from the authors.

 ## Scripts

-All material for tutorial contained in Jupyter Notebook: [`scripts/crop_classifier.ipynb`](scripts/crop_classifier.ipynb)
+All material for tutorial contained in Jupyter Notebook: [`crop_classifier.ipynb`](crop_classifier.ipynb)